OGalo8/rock-paper-scissors/README.md

 ---- \*\*\*\* ----
 Added some styles and currently presenting everything in divs that look like buttons, but I think that maybe we can show the current round, current score and final score as plan text.
 The restart button should always be visible.

+---- \*\*\*\* ----
+The game has been completed.
+The only thing missing is that I would like it to shrink and grow proportionally, but I suposse that I don't have enough dominion of flexbox to do that yet.